Bomtek9/Python-Achievement-1/README.md

 ## Contributions

 No totallly sure why you would want to contribute but have at it!
 Feel free to open an issue or submit a pull request.

+## Developer Decisions

+- Exercise 1.2:
+  Name (str): Contains the name of the recipe
+  Cooking Time (int): Contains the cooking time in minutes Ingredients (list): Contains a number of ingredients, each of the str data type

+  I used dictionaries for storing the above data for each recipe because of the different data types needing to be stored and the flexibility of dictionaries.
+Dictionaries can store the recipe names as strings, the ingredients as lists, and the cooking time as integers.
+Which I may switch the intgere to float given some ingredients may require 1.5 teaspoons for example.

+- all_recipes = [ ]

+  I decided to use a list as the outer structure to store the recipe dictionaries because lists are sequential and can store multiple recipes that can be modified if needed.